 About You Gut This

-Inner-ēco’s You Gut This is advertised as a probiotic that started out in Niki Price’s personal kitchen.
-Her son had numerous issues with his immune and digestive system because of an overuse of antibiotics.
-She had helped her son combat these issues, which led her to want to help everyone else with similar concerns.
+Inner-ēco’s You Gut This is marketed as a probiotic that originated in Niki Price’s personal kitchen.
+Her son faced multiple immune and digestive issues from antibiotic overuse.
+After helping her son overcome these challenges, she wanted to assist others with similar concerns.

-It all began with the production of coconut water from her kitchen to her garage and with the help of her neighbors!
-She uses fresh young coconuts from Thailand, and the coconut water is never heated, treated, or frozen.
-This is to keep the enzymes stable in the water.
-To make this product a probiotic, kefir is added to the water.
+Everything started with coconut water production from her kitchen to her garage with neighborhood support!
+She uses fresh young coconuts from Thailand, and the coconut water is never heated, treated, or frozen to maintain enzyme stability.
+Kefir is added to transform this product into a probiotic.

-Kefir is a fermented food that means “good feeling.”
-It contains those healthy bacteria our guts need as well as yeast for the probiotic properties.
-The water also contains several cultures, which we will discuss later.
-Now, if you’re asking yourself, what’s so special about this coconut water, you’re not alone.
+Kefir is a fermented food meaning “good feeling.”
+It contains beneficial bacteria our guts need plus yeast for probiotic properties.
+The water also includes several cultures, which we’ll explore later.
+Now, if you’re wondering what makes this coconut water special, you’re not alone.

-In this You Gut This review, we’ll discuss everything you need to know about this probiotic coconut water.
-We’ll take a deep dive into its ingredients, benefits, claims, pricing, and more so you can find out if this water is as special as it claims to be.
+In this You Gut This review, we’ll cover everything you need to know about this probiotic coconut water.
+We’ll examine its ingredients, benefits, claims, pricing, and more so you can determine if this product lives up to its promises.

 Ready?
-Let’s get started with this You Gut This review!
+Let’s dive into this You Gut This review!

 You Gut This Benefits